 Summers in India are notorious for heatwaves and humidity.
 Some parts of the country are hot all over the year.
-Cats are very popular as pets in India.
+Cats are very popular pets in India.
 Hence, a basic knowledge of cat summer care is needed.
-Though cats love to roam outdoors, However, as the summer progresses and temperatures soar, felines can become susceptible to severe conditions like dehydration, sunburn, and heat strokes.
-As the weather gets warmer our feline friends need a little extra care to stay cool and comfortable.
+Though cats love to roam outdoors, however, as the summer progresses and temperatures soar, felines can become susceptible to severe conditions like dehydration, sunburn, and heat strokes.
+As the weather gets warmer, our feline friends need extra care to stay cool and comfortable.

-As cats only sweat from their paws, their methods of cooling are limited.
+As cats only sweat from their paws, their cooling methods are limited.
 When summertime is around, remember to take extra care.

 How to take care of cats in summer?

 Here are a few tips on how to keep your cat happy and healthy during the summer months:

 - Give them plenty of freshwaters: Cats are notoriously bad at drinking enough water, so make sure they always have a clean bowl of fresh water available.
 Add a little ice to their water on particularly hot days.